 When recommending dosing to a patient it is important to take into account titration, their other medications, and what they intend to use cannabidiol for.
-Dosing will have to be patient specific, therefore starting at lower doses and titrating up to an effective, safe dose is the best method.
-There is literature on several possible indications (none FDA-approved) and doses of CBD Oil, and for most patients the therapeutic benefit may occur at doses well below what has been studied.
-The table below will summarize some studies done on cannabidiol and its therapeutic uses.
+Dosing will have to be patient specific, therefore starting at lower doses and titrating up to an effective, safe dose is the most effective method we have found.
+While CBD oil has no FDA approved indications, there is literature on several possible benefits and doses of CBD oil, and for some patients the benefits may occur at doses well below what has been studied.
+The table below summarized some studies done on cannabidiol.

-The main takeaway is that CBD Oil has been studied at a range of doses, but uses should be limited to low doses (i.e. 1 unit of preferred formulation).
-Doses can be increased weekly, stressing to the patient that the goal is to find the lowest dose that works for them, and it should be taken in the evening until clinical effects are realized.
-Based on clinical evidence, 400mg/d is well studied, but may be a good cut-off for unsupervised CBD use as increased monitoring by a healthcare professional would be required.
-The evidence behind higher doses of CBD is for anti-psychosis and anti-epileptic outcomes and in these instances patients should seek the counsel of their primary care provider.
+The main takeaway is that CBD oil has been studied at a range of doses, but patients may need to start low and titrate up the dosage to achieve their desired effect.
+Doses can be increased weekly, stressing to the patient that the goal is to find the lowest dose that works for them, and we recommend it be taken in the evening until desired clinical effects are realized.

 - Klumpers, LE, and DL Thacker.
 "A Brief Background on Cannabis: From Plant to Medical Indications."
 Journal of AOAC International.
 23 Aug 2018.
 PMID: 30139415.